prnv8197/wagmi_AlgoTrade/README.md

 # wagmi_AlgoTrade_ver1
  Crypto trading model
- wagmi_Strategy.py file contains a single function that return a string 'Long' if trade taken is a long trade and 'Short' if the trade to be taken is a short trade, else it return 'None' to move to next iteration.
+ wagmi_Strategy.py file contains a single function that return a string 'Long' if trade taken is a long trade and 'Short' if the trade to be taken is a short trade, else it return 'Pass' to move to next iteration.
  Params:

  crypto_asset : Tickr of the asset; default = 'USD-BTC'